 You should continue brushing and flossing at home every day.
-However, you still need to see our periodontist in Winchester, VA twice annually.
+However, you still need to see our periodontist twice annually.
 These visits give Drs.
-Steven Saunders, Victor Saunders and Jeff Dickson a chance to see if there is an infection developing.
+Steven Saunders, and Victor Saunders a chance to see if there is an infection developing.
 Treatment is much simpler if we can catch a problem before it escalates too much.

 Avoid Using Your Teeth as Tools

 Many people use their teeth to open packaging.
 You should never use your teeth, especially an implant, for anything other than chewing.
 You also need to watch out for harmful habits that could damage the implant or crown.
 Chewing on ice cubes and biting on your fingernails can crack the crown.

 Another way to prevent bacteria from infecting the gum tissue is to use mouthwash regularly.
 However, when you are at the store, you should opt for a mouth rinse that is specially designed to be antimicrobial.
 This means it specifically targets bacteria and does much more than just make your breath smell good.